MarcusTechGeek/JavaScript/Projects/Project/README.md

-Sure, here's a README file for your project:

 SalonDB-Solutions

 SalonDB-Solutions is a web application that provides a simple login and registration system for a hair salon.
 It features a user-friendly interface and secure authentication using bcrypt for password hashing.

 Prerequisites